Theta1112/my-30-day-maps/README.md

-# my-30-day-maps
+# 2024 30 Day Mapping Challenges

- My entries for the 30 day Mapping Challenge
+This repository contains the code and maps that I made for the 2024 30 day map challenge[https://30daymapchallenge.com/].